-Tap on Init to initialize the actual patch.
+Click on Init to initialize the actual patch.
 All parameters will be set to default values.
-To avoid accidently initialization you have to confirm this process before.
+To avoid accidently initialization you have to confirm this process.

-The Wave Menu Page
+The Wave Oscillator Section

 This is the heart of Nave.
-Nave offers two Wave modules as well as an Oscillator module with up to eight oscillators.
+Nave offers two Wave modules as well as an Oscillator module.
+Click on "Wave 1" or "Wave 2" to switch between Wave module 1 and 2.
+The selected Wave oscillator will lit blue.